Where to Stay in Malaga First Time: Best Areas

 The beach has 1,200 m long and 20 m wide.
 The beach is very calm water for swimming, as it has 6 manmade coves.
 This is a well-organise beach with lifeguards, showers, sunbeds, and umbrellas for rent.

-A village centered around fishing; you will find a quiet community containing some of the best seafood restaurants in the city.
+A village centered around the beach is a charming fishing village; you will find a quiet community containing some of the best seafood restaurants in the city.
 You must try fresh grilling espetos (sardines) that are cooked on little boat-shaped BBQs right on the beach!

 You may even have the chance to book a tour out on one of the many traditional wooden fishing boats if you are lucky.